 Roasted Carrot & Harissa Chickpea Dip.
 This is so flavourful!
 It has all the warm spices that you would typically find in harissa, the sweetness of the roasted carrots, plenty of lemon, and garlic as well.
 Chickpeas help fill out the base of this dip to make it extra hearty.

 Creamy Kale Pesto & White Bean Dip.
-This is certifiably the best way to eat kale!
+This is certifiably the best way to eat kale and it fits neatly into this roundup of vegan appetizer recipes!
 This dip is creamy, slightly cheesy, and super familiar because of the pesto factor.
 The sunflower seed, tahini, and white bean base is naturally nut-free.

 The Ultimate Vegan Snack Board.
 Three recipes in one post!
 This is a deluxe vegan snack board with a beet cashew “cheese”, mushroom & olive pâté, and a roasted butternut & garlic spread.